 Long runs: The key to the guide is the long run on weekends, which ranges from 16 km to 32 km.
 Consistency and quality is the goal of these long runs – run at a comfortable pace, find your rhythm and enjoy building your endurance.

 Run consistently: Do your long runs at a comfortable pace – do not run at your goal marathon pace as this will cause too much regular stress on your body, leading to fatigue and increaing your risk of injury.

 Run home: On the long runs, use your experience as a runner to determine how you are feeling.
 If you feel fresh and have a good amount of energy, having run at a comfortable pace, you can slightly increase your pace and rhythm to cover the last of the distance.
 Keep in mind that consistency is more important than speed on your long runs.

 Midweek training: Sessions during the week should be done at a solid, consistent pace – below race pace.

-Hill runs: In the guide hill runs are included on Thursdays.
-Hill runs are mixed in with tempo and interval runs for variety, key to endurance training.
-Hills will strengthen your quadriceps muscles and there is less impact running up a hill than running fast on the flat.
-Find a hill roughly about 400m long, run up the hill solidly, with a sustained and consistent effort, then jog (or walk) back down and repeat.
+Hill runs: Hill runs are mixed in with tempo and interval runs for variety, which is key to endurance training.
+Hills will strengthen your quadriceps muscles.
+There is also less impact running up a hill than running fast on the flat.
+Find a hill roughly about 400 m long, run up the hill solidly, with a sustained and consistent effort, then jog (or walk) back down and repeat.